-Globally, social innovation is on the rise — and the University at Buffalo is helping lead the way.
+Globally, social innovation is on the rise — and UB is helping to lead the way.

-Society faces a multitude of challenges today due to a variety of issues that affect many people in our world.
-These systemic problems include lack of access to supportive health care and housing, climate change, lack of available food and poverty.
-In order to challenge these issues, organizations are bonding together to collaborate on possible resolutions; public, private, nonprofit and government agencies are working together to create a better future.
+Around the world, society faces a multitude of systemic problems, including lack of access to supportive health care and housing, climate change, food insecurity and poverty.
+To tackle these issues, organizations are coming together to collaborate on possible resolutions; public, private, nonprofit and government agencies are working together to create a better future.

-UB and the Schools of Social Work and Management recognize the importance of collaborating with others in order to solve problems, and for that reason social innovation has become a key initiative here.
-As we continue our ongoing collaboration with the School of Management, we enable our students to work with faculty from both schools, learn from students with different specialties and help to impact the future of our local and global communities, both socially and economically.
+In the UB School of Social Work, social innovation is a key initiative, as we recognize the importance of collaborating with others to solve problems.
+As we continue our ongoing collaboration with the School of Management, we enable our students to work with faculty from both schools, learn from students with different specialties and make an impact on our local and global communities, both socially and economically.

 — Victoria Roden, MSW '18

-The School of Social Work and School of Management, in collaboration with the Blackstone LaunchPad at UB, have begun to offer a series of half-day workshops to undergraduate and graduate students from across campus.
-In one workshop, students receive an overview of the lean startup methodology and mission-driven business models, and then complete an exercise, modeled after Google sprints, to generate and present ideas for local nonprofits.
-These types of workshops continue to be offered each semester with a range of topics from social finance to entrepreneurship and beyond.
+The School of Social Work and School of Management, in collaboration with the Blackstone LaunchPad at UB, have offered a series of half-day workshops to undergraduate and graduate students from across campus.
+In one workshop, students received an overview of the lean startup methodology and mission-driven business models, and then completed an exercise, modeled after Google sprints, to generate ideas for local nonprofits.
+Workshops continue to be offered annually in a range of topics.